 Whistleblower’s Testimony Alone Sufficient to Prove Emotional Distress Damages

-On appeal, Maverick argued that the ALJ’s award of $75,000 in compensatory damages for emotion distress was excessive and was supported only by Canter’s testimony.
+On appeal, Maverick argued that the ALJ’s award of $75,000 in compensatory damages for emotional distress was excessive and was supported only by Canter’s testimony.
 The court held: “A plaintiff’s own testimony can be sufficient for a finding of emotional distress, and medical evidence is not necessary.”
 In addition, the court found that the ARB affirmed similar awards in other whistleblower cases and therefore there was no abuse of discretion.

 The Administrative Law Judge’s opinion indicates that Canter’s testimony about the emotional distress he has suffered is quite compelling: